-Delayed periods cause unwanted stress and a feeling of uneasiness for women who suffer from it.
+Delayed periods can also lead to unwanted stress and a feeling of uneasiness in women who suffer from it.
 A delay in periods also causes a host of other uncomfortable symptoms such as tenderness in breasts, cramps in the abdomen or lower back, mood swings and irritability among many others.
-Here are some home remedies to treat delayed periods that have been tried and tested over decades.
+In some cases, delayed menstruation can be treated using certain natural remedies, while others require proper medical treatment.
+Read this article further to know about effective home remedies to treat delayed periods.

+It is an age-old tradition, where young women suffering from irregular periods are told to eat papaya to induce periods.
+Unripe papaya is known to help with problems related to menstruation.
 Cooking the papaya will destroy most of the enzymes and nutrients, so it is best to have it raw, shred it on top of your dishes or make a tangy fresh papaya salad.
 You will be glad to know that your favourite fruit papaya can also be a natural cure for delayed periods.
 However, it is essential to take care if you have any possibility that you might be pregnant as eating papaya is not recommended during pregnancy.

-Sip on Ginger Tea
+3. Ginger Tea

 Ginger promotes better blood circulation and is also known for regulating periods and helping with cramps.
 Crush a knob of ginger and boil it for several minutes to make the tea.
 You can add sugar, honey or any other sweetener of your choice.
 Drinking this tea, a couple of times in a day can help induce menstruation.

-Coriander and Parsley
+4. Coriander and Parsley

 If you are stressing over a delayed period, try including herbs such as coriander and parsley in your diet.
 Drinking parsley juice or a decoction made by boiling coriander leaves and seeds in water help regularise your period.
 Indians have been using parsley for centuries to cure irregular menstruation.